amassivus/vigilante/README.md

 vigilante search engine for security researchers

-Copyright (C) 2023 Masscollabs Services
+Copyright (C) 2023-2024 Masscollabs Services

+Copyright (C) 2023-2024 amassivus and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.